philc/book-notes/relationships/the school of life - alain de botton.md

-# School of Life - Alain de Botton
+# The School of Life - Alain de Botton

 ## Gems